Kong/docs.konghq.com/app/enterprise/1.3-x/health-checks-circuit-breakers.md

 - Assume an Upstream configured with `healthchecks.threshold=55`.
 - It has 5 targets, each with `weight=100`, so the total weight in the ring-balancer is 500.

-Now failures start to occur, and the circuit-breaker for the first target trips.
+When failures start to occur, the circuit-breaker for the first target trips.
 It is now considered unhealthy.
 This now means that in the ring-balancer 20% of the capacity is unhealthy (100 weight out of 500).
 This is still above the threshold of 55, so the remaining targets will serve the traffic of the failed